Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Prolotherapy

 Prolotherapy involves injecting a natural regenerative solution with small needles.
-This has been shown to reduce swelling, which helps reduce neck pain.
+This has been shown to stimulate collagen production and reduce local irritation—helping address the underlying drivers of neck pain rather than just masking symptoms.

 Home Therapies